netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 If you decide to subscribe later, everything will pick up right where you left off -- your automations will resume automatically and your settings will remain intact.

+## Questions or Issues

+If you have questions, comments, or issues, please contact us at [feedback@netzero.energy](mailto:feedback@netzero.energy).